The Answer is Fun!

 Do you have a lost and found centre?

-All items that are found arrive at our Lost and Found Centre at Guest Services located at the Front Gate.
-If you lose an item on a ride, please notify a ride attendant and go to Guest Services to file a Lost and Found Report.
+All items that are found arrive at our Lost and Found Centre beside our Lockers & Stroller Rentals which is located at the Front Gate adjacent to Canada's Wonderland Store.
+If you lose an item on a ride, please notify a ride attendant and go to our Lost and Found to file a Lost and Found Report.
 In order to keep the ride in operation, an immediate search is not possible.
-If you have found an item in the park, please notify security personnel.
+If you have found an item in the Park, please notify security personnel.

 Do you allow pets at Canada's Wonderland?